Natasha Liu Bordizzo

 Natasha Liu Bordizzo (born 25 August 1994) is an Australian actress.
-She made her debut portraying the character of Snow Vase in Netflix's Crouching Tiger, Hidden Dragon: Sword of Destiny.
-In 2019, she portrayed the character of Helena in Netflix's The Society.
-In 2022, she portrayed the character of Heather in Netflix's Day Shift.
+She made her movie debut portraying the character of Snow Vase in Netflix's 2016 wuxia film Crouching Tiger, Hidden Dragon: Sword of Destiny.
+In 2019, she portrayed the character of Helena in Netflix's The Society. in 2021, she played Julia in Amazon Prime's erotic thriller The Voyeurs, and in 2022, she portrayed the character of Heather in Netflix's Day Shift.
+In 2023, she portrayed the Mandalorian warrior Sabine Wren in the Disney+ series Ahsoka.

 Early life and education

-Natasha Liu Bordizzo was born in Sydney.
+Natasha Liu Bordizzo was born in Sydney, New South Wales.
 Her mother is Chinese and her father is of Italian descent.
-She attended Sydney Girls High School, then began studying a Bachelor of Law / Bachelor of Communication at University of Technology Sydney when she was cast in a leading role in Crouching Tiger, Hidden Dragon: Sword of Destiny despite it being her first ever audition.
-Bordizzo speculated she was cast due to her age and look, English fluency and martial arts ability, as she has a black-black belt in taekwondo and training in Kenpō karate.
+She attended Sydney Girls High School.
+She was preparing to study for a Bachelor of Law/Bachelor of Communication at University of Technology Sydney when she was cast for a leading role in Crouching Tiger, Hidden Dragon: Sword of Destiny (2016).
+Bordizzo speculated she was cast due to her age, appearance, English fluency, and martial arts ability—she has a black belt in taekwondo, as well as training in Kenpō karate.

 Career

 To prepare for Crouching Tiger, Hidden Dragon: Sword of Destiny, Bordizzo underwent intensive training in Wudang sword fighting with Yuen Woo-ping.

-In February 2016, upon the release of Crouching Tiger, Hidden Dragon: Sword of Destiny, Bordizzo moved to Los Angeles to pursue an international acting career.
+In 2016 Bordizzo moved to Los Angeles to pursue an international acting career.